etorralba/aws-docker-infra-terraform/README.md

 ### Compute
 - __ECS Cluster__: A group of EC2 instances managed as a cluster for running containerized applications.
-- __ECS Task Definition__: Defines the containerized application running in the ECS cluster, including the container image, CPU, and memory requirements.
+- __ECS Task Definition__: Defines the containerized application running in the ECS cluster.
 - __ECS Service__: Manages the deployment of the ECS tasks within the ECS cluster, ensuring the correct number of tasks are running, performing rolling updates, and connecting tasks to the Application Load Balancer (ALB).
 - __Auto Scaling Group (ASG)__: Automatically adjusts the number of EC2 instances running in the ECS cluster to meet application demand.
 - __CloudWatch Logs Group__: Stores logs from the ECS tasks and EC2 instances for monitoring and troubleshooting.